bantolov/RhetosWorkshop/Day2/day2.md

 * Modifying the data, Action concept
   * You can **skip** the chapter "Execute recompute (ComputedFrom)" for now.
   * Test the examples from the article.
-  * Note that the database transaction will be committed at the end of the using block only if commitChanges parameter is set to true.
+  * Note that the database transaction for each scope is rolled back by default.
+    Call `scope.CommitChanges()` to commit the transaction.
 * Analyze the DSL model.
 * You can **skip** the chapter "Helpers for writing code snippets" for now.